 - Finance Department — Operational KPIs should also include obscure indicators such as Finance Error Report KPI, Payment Error Rate KPI.
 And, a variety of indicators in areas of billing and transaction management, collections, and others.

 KPI failures can occur due to any one of a number of reasons:

-- Usually, the most readily identifiable are insufficiencies in planning, or human error.
+- Usually, the most readily identifiable are inefficiencies in planning, or human error.

 - Customizing a KPI without thoroughly vetting it for its actual practical value to the business can lead to problematic results.
 Such a KPI can distract you and your entire team from focus on true indicators of performance, and send your business in a wrong direction.

 - Misusing KPIs can happen by over-emphasizing the KPI number itself, and under-emphasizing the real-world operational contributors that generate the numbers.
-This syndrome can lead to unclearly focused business strategies for improving the parts of operations that underlie the numbers.
+This syndrome can lead to unclear business strategies for improving the parts of operations that underlie the numbers.